gavinmcfarland/askeroo/src/plugins/README.md

 ## Core Plugins

-Core plugins are automatically loaded when you import the runtime.
+Core plugins are registered when you import them from the main package.
 They include:

 - `text` - Text input fields
 - `confirm` - Yes/no confirmation prompts